aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

     }
 }
 ```
 Now we need to add another method to the *UserService*.
-Our task is to find a user by id, but first, try to get a user from the cache and if it's not in the cache, then try to find it in the repository.
+Our task is to find a user by an id, but first, try to get a user from the cache and if it's not in the cache, then try to find it in the repository.
 If the user is missing from the repository throw some exception.
 A typical implementation that I have seen a lot of times is pretty similar to this:

 ```java
 public User getUser(final Long id) {